open-ephys/ONI/source/hw-spec/devices/detachable_devs.rst

 - If all are present, the interfacing component will present its :ref:`dev-desc` as normal.

-- If a required transducer element is not present, the Device Descriptor will indicate a :ref:`null-device`
+- If a required transducer component is not present, the Device Descriptor will indicate a :ref:`null-device`

-- A transducer element MAY be optional, as long as its absence does not modify the behavior described in the :ref:`dev-datasheet`.
+- A transducer component MAY be optional, as long as its absence does not modify the behavior described in the :ref:`dev-datasheet`.

 - If specific transducer configurations are optional, the device SHOULD inform